shivamkumar24/Rock-Paper-Scissors-Game/README.md

+                                             ** Rock Paper Scissors Game **

-Here, i am going to build Rock Paper Scissors Game by using HTML, CSS & JS.
+This is Rock Paper Scissors Game.
+Which i build for practice purpose when i was going to revision batch at masai school.
+This game by using HTML, CSS & JS.